nixys/nxs-go-appctx/README.md

 - `ctx/args.go`: defines a function for processing command line arguments, `Args` struct to store read values and one or more helper functions.
 - `ctx/conf.go`: defines a function for processing config file, structure (may consist with some nested structures) to store read values from config file and one or more helper functions.
 It's useful to use [nxs-go-conf](https://github.com/nixys/nxs-go-conf) package to work with config files.
 - `ctx/context.go`: defines the *custom context* struct and its three methods:
   - `Init()`: initiates application *custom context*.
-This function used for read config file, make connections for any DBs and external datasources and store this data into *custom context*.
+This function used for read config file, make connections for any external datasources and store this data into *custom context*.
   - `Reload()`: reloads application *custom context*.
 This function called in case if application receive reload signal (e.g. `SIGHUP`) and usually only close an external connections and call `Init()` to read updated config file and create new connections.
   - `Free()`: frees application *custom context*.
 This function used for free the *custom context* (e.g. close an external connections) before program termination.